DjikstraCS/CTF-Write-Ups/Hack The box/Academy/SQLMap Essentials.md

 *Hint: To be more efficient, try to specify the database and table name for sqlmap.*

-First we crack the database.
+First, we crack the database.

 ```
 ┌──(kali㉿kali)-[~]